Advanced Educational Law – EDUC 747

 Part 7 - Final Submission

 The candidate will combine all of the previously submitted assignments into the final submission of the Legal Entanglement Project.
 The candidate should use feedback from each of the previously submitted assignments prior to submitting the final project: Legal Entanglement Project.
 The candidate will submit all (6) previous submissions with changes/corrections highlighted to Livetext.

 Following the instructions listed in Livetext, the candidate will write a brief response on each of the School of Education SCRIP dispositions (social responsibility, commitment/work ethic, reflection, integrity, and professionalism).
-The candidate will submit the assignment via Livetext and Blackboard.
+The candidate will submit the assignment via Livetext and Canvas.